-Tip – Remember if you pot or pan gets too hot just reducing the heat will not cool it down quickly.
-Turn heat off and remove it from the burner.
+Tip – Remember if your pot or pan gets too hot just reducing the heat will not cool it down quickly.
+Turn the heat off and remove it from the burner.
 You can also stir to avoid sticking while the pot cools down a little.

 After Meal Preparation

 Letting food dry onto the pot makes your job harder when it comes time to clean.

 Remove all the food as soon as you can after cooking.
 When the pot has cooled you can fill it with water and let it soak.